“A masterfully written novel, alive and lyrical, a hypnotic rendering of the mess and tenderness of family life.”

 “Striking… Maiuri’s prose is empathetic and remarkable, a meditation on the kind of attention a girl can bestow upon her mother, even when unrequited.” — The New York Times Book Review

-“A tender and achingly vulnerable story in the vein of memoirs like Educated and The Glass Castle, Maiuri’s debut novel peels back layers of multigenerational trauma in a complicated, dysfunctional family.
-Maiuri doesn’t paint her characters as heroes or villains, instead allowing readers to see the love and pain that seeps through the cracks of a family’s broken relationships.” — Booklist
+“A tender story in the vein of memoirs like Educated and The Glass Castle, Maiuri’s debut novel peels back layers of multigenerational trauma in a complicated, dysfunctional family.” — Booklist